ufs-community/UFS_UTILS/sorc/chgres_cube.fd/docs/user_guide.md

 # Running the program stand alone

  - Locate your input files.
 See above for a list.

  - Set the namelist for your experiment.
 See above for an explanation of the namelist entries.

- - Link the namelist to Fortran unit number 41, i.e. <pre> ln -fs your-namelist-file ./fort.41</pre>
+ - Link the namelist to Fortran unit number 41:
+ <pre> ln -fs your-namelist-file ./fort.41</pre>

  - Load any required runtime libraries.
 For example, you may need to load libraries for NetCDF and/or your Fortran compiler.

  - Run the program with an MPI task count that is a multiple of six.